pubnub/pubnub-mcp-server/resources/sdk_docs/unity_message-actions.md

 Requires Message Persistence enabled for your key in the Admin Portal.

 Remove a previously added action from a published message.
-The response is empty.
+Response is empty.

 ### Method(s)